miesch-code/parstagram/README.md

 Describe any challenges encountered while building the app.

-Attempted indeterminate progress bar but app kept crashing in MainActivity
+Attempted indeterminate progress bar but app kept crashing in MainActivity so did not implement.

 ## Open-source libraries used